The Virginia Equality Bar Association

-Jeff Jacobs is the in-house counsel for Document Technologies, Inc. (DTI), a national, full-service provider of electronic discovery services, and also leads the firm’s litigation readiness consulting practice, helping organizations develop legally defensible, cost-effective Information Management (including records and email retention) policies and litigation discovery response plans.
+Jeff Jacobs was formerly in-house counsel for Document Technologies, Inc. (DTI), a national, full-service provider of electronic discovery services, and also leads the firm’s litigation readiness consulting practice, helping organizations develop legally defensible, cost-effective Information Management (including records and email retention) policies and litigation discovery response plans.
 He also serves as an expert witness in hearings and depositions on electronic discovery-related topics and conducts CLEs on litigation readiness and electronic discovery subjects.
 Jeff is a graduate of Williams College and the University of Chicago Law School.

 While working in Washington, DC, Jeff volunteered with the Whitman-Walker Legal Services Clinic, providing pro bono assistance on immigration and estate planning matters for people living with HIV/AIDS.
 Since moving in 2009 to Richmond, where he lives with his husband, Carter Doswell, Jeff has been the President of the Richmond Log Cabin Republicans organization, in which capacity he has testified several times before the Virginia legislature in support of LGBT employment non-discrimination legislation, and spoken in numerous settings in support of LGBT equality.
 He is a member of Lambda Legal and a founding director of the Virginia Equality Bar Association.